 1. Different mainstream social media platforms

 Social media marketing plays an irreplaceable role in digital marketing in both China and foreign countries.
 Nevertheless, the mainstream social media platforms in China and most western countries differ significantly.
-In China, mainstream social media platforms used by digital marketing include Wechat, Weibo, RED and Douyin (TikTok).
+In China, mainstream social media platforms used for digital marketing include Wechat, Weibo, RED and Douyin (TikTok).
 In most western countries, mainstream social media platforms and websites are Facebook, Instagram, Snapchat and YouTube.
 No matter how successful these western companies’ campaigns are on foreign social media platforms, Chinese consumers do not have access to them since these foreign social media platforms are blocked by firewalls and local bans.

 In addition, since foreign companies, especially those that have never entered the Chinese market before, have little or no experience in using Chinese social media platforms, these foreign companies need to spend lots of effort to adapt to these platforms and to understand the stance of branding and advertising in China.
 It can be hard for these companies to start a successful social media marketing campaign without proper assistance.